What is Black Philanthropy Month?

 - Channeling donation dollars and match resources to benefit Black-led nonprofits

-- Culminating the month-long campaign with #CLTGivesBlack, a concerted giving day on August 28 called “CLT Gives Black”.
+- Culminating the month-long campaign with a concerted giving day on August 28 called “CLT Gives Black”.
 Learn more about the significance of August 28 here.

-- New Generation of African American Philanthropists (NGAAP Charlotte) is a giving circle that values preserving culture, building community and sharpening philanthropy’s social impact for racial equity and equality.
+New Generation of African American Philanthropists (NGAAP) is a philanthropic collective that values preserving culture, building community and sharpening philanthropy’s social impact for racial equity and equality.

 How You Can Participate

 Participating stakeholders (organizations and individuals) are asked to commit to at least one of the following:

 - Contribute dollars—make a grant, give a donation or pledge support to one or more participating Black-led nonprofits